sarfarazstark/sarfarazstark/README.md

 # 💫 About Me:
 I'm an engineering student with a passion for technology and investing.
-I love working on dynamic web projects using modern JavaScript and tools like Parcel.
+I love working on dynamic web projects using modern JavaScript.
 My interests include exploring new tech innovations and creating interactive and impactful applications.

 # 💻 Tech Stack: